Manage any federal, state and local compliance regulation

 Manage high volume third party vendor risk management programs

 Manage by exception with filtering, alerts, notifications, and a simple user interface

 We focus on information security audits that cover all control standards, identify gaps, and deliver a holistic risk mitigation roadmap.

 All audit results are delivered in our compliance management software portal, not a spreadsheet

 Our consultants are seasoned subject matter experts, not juniors

 We are engaged by clients across the country and can provide excellent referrals upon request

-Our HIPAA compliance software is used by managed service providers (MSPs) who provide general IT and HIPAA services to their clients.
+Our healthcare compliance software is used by managed service providers (MSPs) who provide general IT and HIPAA services to their clients.